 \end{corollary}

-For example, for the uniform distribution over bases of matroids, \Cref{cor:mixing} implies that the mixing time of the bases-exchange walk is $O(r(\log r+\log\log n))$, which improves upon the $O(r^2\log n)$ bound of \cite{ALOV18a}.
-The mixing time bound in \Cref{cor:mixing} is asymptotically optimal, as it is achieved for the bases of some matroids \citep[Ex.\ 9.14]{Jer03}.
-As mentioned in the introduction, one such example is the matroid defined by a graph which is similar to a path but with two parallel edges connecting every two successive vertices instead of a single edge.
+Let $\+M$ be a matroid of rank $r$ with a ground set of size $n$.
+For the uniform distribution over the bases of $\+M$, \Cref{cor:mixing} implies that the mixing time of the bases-exchange walk is $O(r(\log r+\log\log n))$, which improves upon the $O(r^2\log n)$ bound of \cite{ALOV19}.
+The mixing time bound in \Cref{cor:mixing} is sharp, as there are matroids where the upper bound is achieved \citep[Ex.\ 9.14]{Jer03}.
+As mentioned in the introduction, one such example is the graphic matroid defined by a graph which is similar to a path but with two parallel edges connecting every two successive vertices instead of a single edge.
 Equivalently, this can be viewed as the partition matroid where each block has two elements and each basis is formed by choosing exactly one element from every block.
-The rank of this matroid is $n$, and $\pimin=\frac{1}{2^n}$.
-The Markov chain $\RWBS$ in this case is just the 1/2-lazy random walk on the $n$-dimensional Boolean hypercube, which has mixing time $\Theta(n\log n)$, matching the upper bound in \Cref{cor:mixing}.
+The rank of this matroid is $r=n/2$, and $\pimin=\frac{1}{2^{n/2}}$.
+The Markov chain $\RWBS$ in this case is just the 1/2-lazy random walk on the $n/2$-dimensional Boolean hypercube, which has mixing time $\Theta(n\log n)$, matching the upper bound in \Cref{cor:mixing}.

 For more details on the concentration result, \Cref{cor:concentration}, see \Cref{sec:concentration}.